 Before explaining this trick, I want to be very clear: you should only do this when you can lose the money invested in the review and if you’ve submitted a book consistently for a long time without any luck.
 I would also make sure that you have a solid cover and blurb prior to testing this trick.
 With that disclaimer out of the way, if you’re subscribed to the BookBub email in your genre (go subscribe if you haven’t done so yet), you’ll have noticed a consistent pattern of professional review quotes within the book teasers.

 Not all of the deals have review quotes, of course.
 It is by no means a prerequisite to being accepted.
 But BookBub’s editors like professional reviews, and having one can nudge your book over the approval edge.
 Thus, if you’re struggling, you can get a professional review from a source like Kirkus.
-If there’s a decent pullquote, adding that to the Amazon description can tilt the odds in your favor versus another similar title that might have been submitted at the same time.
+If there’s a decent pullquote, adding that to the Amazon description can tilt the odds in your favor versus another similar title that might have been submitted to BookBub at the same time.

 This is not a magic bullet.
 I want to repeat: if you do not have pro reviews, this is not remotely mandatory.
 None of my books have any professional reviews, nor do most of the ones I’ve submitted for clients.
 They’ve done just fine in the BookBub submission arena without them.

 NINJA TRICK: STANDALONE NOVELS w/ SAME CHARACTER

 If you have a series that must be read in order, you may find yourself running out of titles to submit.
 In some instances / genres, BookBub will really only run a title once.
 Then it’ll be an endless stream of rejections from there on out.
-If you only have Book 1 + a box set to submit, then that gives you just two bites at the apple.
+In such cases, if you only have Book 1 + a box set to submit, that means you might only get two acceptances.